sumcoinlabs/docs/app/assets/docs/006-wallets.md

 ### Wallet Encryption

 When a wallet is first generated, it will be unencrypted.
-In order to encryt the wallet, one must go to Settings > Encrypt Wallet.
+In order to encrypt the wallet, one must go to Settings > Encrypt Wallet.
 The client will then prompt the user for a password which will then be used to verify transactions and unlock the wallet for minting in the future.
 It is important to make sure this password is remembered as losing access means losing access to any coins held in that wallet.
 A wallet must be encrypted in order to participate in minting.

 ### Backups